nasifimtiazohi/TrelloTaskTrackerBot/Deployment.md

 ## In Host Server Virtual Machine
-1. Create an inventory file with the following content
+1. Create an inventory file with the following content start with the IP address of the virtual machine
 ```
 [nodes]
 18.217.117.252 ansible_ssh_user=ubuntu ansible_ssh_private_key_file=./BotVMkey.pem